2023 NCAA Division II women's basketball tournament

-The 2023 NCAA Division II women's basketball tournament will be a single-elimination tournament to determine the national champion of women's NCAA Division II college basketball in the United States.
-The tournament will feature sixty-four teams.
+The 2023 NCAA Division II women's basketball tournament is a single-elimination tournament to determine the national champion of women's NCAA Division II college basketball in the United States.
+The tournament featured 64 teams.

-The championship game will be held on April 1, 2023 at the American Airlines Center in Dallas, concurrent with the 2023 NCAA Division I women's basketball tournament Final Four, while the national quarterfinals and semifinals will be played at the St. Joseph Civic Arena in St. Joseph, Missouri.
+During the 2022–23 academic year, the NCAA organized many events to celebrate the 50th anniversary of the enactment of Title IX, federal legislation outlawing sex discrimination in higher education.
+As part of this celebration, the NCAA scheduled the women's basketball championship games of all three of its divisions at the site of the 2023 Division I Final Four.
+Accordingly, the championship game will be held on April 1, 2023, at the American Airlines Center in Dallas.
+The national quarterfinals and semifinals were played at the St. Joseph Civic Arena in St. Joseph, Missouri.

+This scheduling also created an unusually long break in the tournament.
+Normally, the national championship game is played one or two days after the semifinals, but this year's final took place 10 days after the semifinals.

 Tournament schedule and venues

 Regionals

 First, second, and third-round games (the latter of which doubles as a regional championship) were held at campus sites from March 10–13, 2023.
 The top-seeded team in each regional served as host.

 Elite Eight

-The national quarterfinals quarterfinals, semifinals, and finals are being held at predetermined sites: the former two rounds will be played at the St. Joseph Civic Arena in St. Joseph, Missouri and the latter will be at American Airlines Center in Dallas.
+The national quarterfinals, semifinals, and finals were held at predetermined sites: the former two rounds were played at the St. Joseph Civic Arena in St. Joseph, Missouri and the latter at American Airlines Center in Dallas.

-The national championship will be played on April 1, 2023, in Dallas, which is also the host of the 2023 NCAA Division I women's basketball tournament Final Four.
+The national championship was played on April 1, 2023, in Dallas, concurrently with the 2023 NCAA Division I women's basketball tournament Final Four.